loader image

 Cons:

-• Manual testing can be time-consuming and expensive.
+• Manual testing is time-consuming and expensive.

 Automated Testing